digitorus/pdfsigner/docs/web-api.md

 ## Usage

+### How it works

+To sign files using Web API the user would need to put a job that may contain one or more files  into the queue using `POST /sign` request.
+Then get the status of the job with `GET /sign/jobid` that contains information about successful or failed tasks(files).
+Filed could be then downloaded using `GET /sign/jobid/taskid/download`

+Available end points:

+`POST /sign` - place one or more files into the queue with specified signer `GET /sign/jobid` - get status of the placed files `GET /sign/jobid/taskid/download` - download single file by job id and task id

 ### Scheduling signing job

-Scheduling job is done with `POST /sign` [multipart/form-data](https://en.wikipedia.org/wiki/MIME) request with fields and files provided as parts.
+Scheduling job is done with `POST /sign` [multipart/form-data](https://developer.mozilla.org/en-US/docs/Web/API/FormData/Using_FormData_Objects) request with fields and files provided as parts.

 The request should contain a `signer` field which defines which signer to use and one or more files.